pg-support/supt-km/docs/2. Troubleshooting/Product/Hardware/Spark 40/Firmware/Spark 40 Firmware Troubleshooting.md

 > Firmware update fail, unsuccessful.
 > Issue/No sound after firmware update.

+If the customer has a Spark but never ran the firmware before, refer to 'Firmware Update for Spark 40 with Super Old Firmware Version'

 > If the customer encounters any issue during/after the firmware v1.7.5 update and fail to perform it successfully, please follow the following steps:

 ### 1 - General troubleshooting